Where to stay in Chamonix – The 7 best towns in the valley

 Despite its laid-back vibe, the village offers a good selection of shops, restaurants, and après ski bars with live music.

-However, Argentière has fewer amenities than Chamonix Town, and its nightlife is quieter.
+However, Argentière has fewer amenities than Chamonix, and its nightlife is quieter.

 Here are 3 of the best hotels in Argentière: